graminou/autobackup/README.md

 ## 6. TODO

-  * source hierarchy is not ok on target : to be fixed quickly !
+  * --source hierarchy is not ok on target : to be fixed quickly !--
   * test on Windows 10